Identity vs Confusion: Psychosocial Stage 5

 Take Inventory of Who You Surround Yourself With

 Take a moment to reflect on the people in your life.
 Would they judge you if you explored new hobbies?
 Do they affirm your identity?
-When you talk to them about your feelings, do they listen without judgment?
-The answer to these questions isn’t always yes.
+Do they listen without judgment when you talk to them about your feelings?
+The answer to these questions isn't always yes.
 If you find that the people around you are not supportive of who you are, seek out people that are.

 Talk to a Therapist